Gradient-Free Score-Based Sampling Methods with Ensembles: Ensemble Strategies for Gradient-Free Score Estimation and Sampling

 \subsection{Comparison with Ensemble Kalman Methods}

-Sampling and optimization methods based on Ensemble Kalman methods use an ensemble covariance matrix to estimate the gradient of a log probability density function that serves as the drift within a Langevin-type stochastic differential equation, see for example \citet{garbuno2020interacting} for an easy-to-digest exposition.
-Usually, one can show that these methods become exact samplers in a Gaussian setting and convergence results can be obtained, for example, in convex and mean field settings \citep{schillings2017convergence, garbuno2020interacting, calvello2022ensemble}.
-Score-based reverse diffusion samplers, as presented here, have the added advantage that they become exact samplers for nearly any target distribution as the ensemble size and resampling times tend to infinity.
+Sampling and optimization methods based on Ensemble Kalman methods use an ensemble covariance matrix to estimate the gradient of a log probability density function that serves as the drift within a Langevin-type SDE, see for example \cite{garbuno2020interacting} for an easy-to-digest exposition.
+Usually, one can show that these methods become exact samplers in a Gaussian setting and convergence results can be obtained, for example, in convex and mean field settings \cite{calvello2022ensemble, schillings2017convergence, garbuno2020interacting}.
+Score-based reverse diffusion samplers, as presented here, have the added advantage that they become exact samplers for nearly any target distribution as the ensemble size and resampling times tend to infinity (see Section~\ref{section_lorenz63} for a numerical comparison of the two methods for the Lorenz63 system).
 However, score-based methods, as presented here, have the added disadvantage that they fight an uphill battle against the curse of dimensionality, discussed further in Sections~\ref{moderate_dim_problems} and~\ref{high_dim_problems}.
 This situation is not surprising as estimating the score function in high dimensions using Monte Carlo sampling alone is a losing proposition because controlling the variance of the estimator becomes increasingly difficult.
+In short, we expect similar sampling accuracy between our method and Ensemble Kalman methods for near-Gaussian probability distributions and improved accuracy for our method for non-Gaussian distributions.